davechouinard/virtual-pinball-machine/README.md

 Direct Output Framework is a way to control LED boards and other hardware.
 It works through the DirectB2S plugin interface.

-Download and install according to:
+Download and install according to the project page.

 http://directoutput.github.io/DirectOutput/